 I earned my Ph.D. in American History from New York University, where I studied social and cultural histories.
 My MA explored the life and significance of a Native American woman in Colonial America.
-My PhD explored the histories of women and childhood by focusing on culturally Jewish summer camps between the world wars.
-In addition to teaching Native American History at New York University, Cultural History at Radboud University, supervising MA theses at the University of Amsterdam, and co-supervising of PhD theses at Leiden University’s Roosevelt Institute for American Studies and University College Roosevelt, I am a faculty member at University College Roosevelt, where I teach American, Gender, and Media Studies from a Liberal Arts and Science perspective.
+My PhD explored the histories of women and childhood by focusing on the Jewish summer camp movement in the 1920’s and 30’s.
+In addition to teaching Native American History at New York University, Cultural History at Radboud University, and supervising MA theses at the University of Amsterdam, and co-supervising PhD theses at Leiden University’s Roosevelt Institute for American Studies and University College Roosevelt, I am a faculty member at University College Roosevelt, where I teach American, Gender, and Media and Native American Studies from an interdisciplinary perspective.
 My courses explore a range of topics.
 They include race, ethnicity, gender, disability, age, Identity, science fiction and popular culture.
 Current research focuses on trauma and activism by focusing on the Indian Residential Boarding school and Murdered and Missing Indigenous Women and Girls within an environmental studies framework.

 - Dutch Ministry of Education, The Netherlands

 - Teaching and Research Fellowships

 - Smithsonian Institution, Washington D.C.

 - Temple University, Philadelphia, PA

 - Jacob van der Marcus Center of the American Jewish Archives, Cincinnati, OH

 - Jewish Historical Society of New York, New York, NY

 - Malcolm H. Stern Memorial Fellowship

 - “Stolen Lives: Native American Childhood,” International Conference on Childhood Studies, London, England (March 2023).